Pumpkin Yogurt | Copycat Noosa

 It is so delicious straight up; however; here are a few serving suggestions for you:

-- Top with delicious granola, I love making a making a maple pecan granola.
+- Top with delicious granola, I love making maple pecan granola.

-- See how I used these yogurts in my Fall Charcuterie Breakfast Grazing Board!
-They were a hit!
+- See how I used them in my Fall Charcuterie Breakfast Grazing Board (pictured below).

 - Stir in a little homemade apple butter and fall will burst forth!